AppBK/welcome-to-mod-7/README.md

 * *Optional* Link to your backend repo if you have a separate one
 * Summary of what the project is and what it does
 * Screenshots of your app in action (once completed)
-* Instructions on how to build/run the project (installation instructions)
 * List of techs/languages/plugins/APIs used
 * To-dos/future features
 * Technical implementation details